qcri-social/AIDR/Tagger.md

 # Overview

-The aidr-tagger module reads collected tweets and annotates them using an automatic classifier.
-Its operation is
+The aidr-tagger module reads collected items and annotates them using an automatic classifier.
+The automatic classifier is a model created using Weka.

+# Automatic classification

+First, each item is converted to a set of unigrams (words) and bigrams (consecutive two-word sequences).
+For instance "the house is red" is converted into { "the", "house", "is", "red", "the house", "house is", "is read" }.

+The automatic classifier is created using Weka.

 # Technologies